tetarenk/jet-jitter/README.md

 Here  ![equation](https://latex.codecogs.com/gif.latex?%5Cmu_%7B%7B%5Crm%20ra/dec%7D%2Ck%7D)  represents the proper motions in RA/dec, and  ![equation](https://latex.codecogs.com/gif.latex?t_%7B%7B%5Crm%20ej%7D%2Ck%7D)  represents the ejection time of the *k*th jet component, while  ![equation](https://latex.codecogs.com/gif.latex?J_%7B%7B%5Crm%20ra/dec%7D%2Ci%7D)  are the jitter parameters representing an offset in position for each *i*th image.

-This code uses an MCMC algorithm, implemented by the emcee package, to simultaneously solve this system of equations for all of the proper motions, ejections times and jitter parameters.
+This code uses an MCMC algorithm (implemented by the emcee package) to simultaneously solve this system of equations for the proper motions, ejections times and jitter parameters.
 Additionally, the code also offers the option to downweight components that have lower confidence.

 ## Usage
 Input: